Restful Sleep Starts with a Relaxed Jaw

 When To Seek Treatment

-The following indicators may suggest that clenching is impacting your teeth, jaw, or sleep quality:
+These red flags suggest clenching is affecting your teeth, jaw, or sleep:

 Worn or Flattened Teeth

-Chipping, flat cusps, or increased sensitivity can reveal the forces strong enough to wear down enamel and put pressure on the TMJ.
+Chips, flattened cusps, or new sensitivity indicate forces strong enough to erode enamel and load the TMJ.

 Morning Jaw or Facial Pain